veatch/django-debug-toolbar/README.rst

    Tying into middleware allows each panel to be instantiated on request and rendering to happen on response.

 #.
+Add `debug_toolbar` to your `INSTALLED_APPS` setting so Django can find the
+   the template files associated with the Debug Toolbar.

+#.
 (Optional) Add a tuple called `DEBUG_TOOLBAR_PANELS` to your ``settings.py`` file that
    specifies the full Python path to the panel that you want included in the Toolbar.
 This setting looks very much like the `MIDDLEWARE_CLASSES` setting.
    For example::

+	# This example is all working panels, not all are active with default settings
 	DEBUG_TOOLBAR_PANELS = (
 	    'debug_toolbar.panels.version.VersionDebugPanel',
 	    'debug_toolbar.panels.sql.SQLDebugPanel',
-	    'debug_toolbar.panels.timer.TimerDebugPanel',
 	    'debug_toolbar.panels.headers.HeaderDebugPanel',
+	    'debug_toolbar.panels.cache.CacheDebugPanel',
+	    'debug_toolbar.panels.profiler.ProfilerDebugPanel',
+	    'debug_toolbar.panels.http_vars.HttpVarsDebugPanel',
+	    # If you are using the profiler panel you don't need the timer
+	    # 'debug_toolbar.panels.timer.TimerDebugPanel',
 	)

    You can change the ordering of this tuple to customize the order of the panels you want to display.

-#.
-Add `debug_toolbar` to your `INSTALLED_APPS` setting so Django can find the
-   the template files associated with the Debug Toolbar.